Sport in Northern Ireland

 Sport in Northern Ireland plays an important role in the lives of many Northern Irish people.
 Most sports are organised on an all-Ireland basis, for example rugby union, Gaelic games, basketball, rugby league, hockey, and cricket, whereas others, like association football and netball are organised on a separate basis for Northern Ireland.
+The three most popular spectator sports in Northern Ireland are association football with 10%, Gaelic football with 8% and rugby union with 6%.

+As Northern Ireland is a constituent nation of the United Kingdom, it sends a Northern Ireland Team to the Commonwealth Games.
+At the Olympic Games, a person from Northern Ireland can choose to represent either Ireland or Great Britain.

 Association football

 Football is one of the most popular sports in Northern Ireland.
 The Irish Football Association (IFA) is the organising body for football (soccer) in Northern Ireland, and was historically the governing body for the whole of the island.
 The IFA sits on the International Football Association Board, which is responsible for the laws of the game.

 The Northern Ireland Women's Football Association (NIWFA) is the IFA's women's football arm.
 It runs a Women's Cup, Women's League and the Northern Ireland women's national football team.

 Many football fans in Northern Ireland prefer to support teams from England such as Manchester United and Liverpool and teams from Scotland such as Celtic and Rangers.